mhebrard/wodnd2/docs/implementation_plan.md

 # Implementation Plan - WoDnD2

 ## Goal
-Create a modern, immersive web interface for the "World of Dungeons & Dragons 2" (WoDnD2) campaign setting.
+Create a modern, immersive web interface for the "World of Darkness & Dungeons & Dragons" (WoDnD²) campaign setting.
 The application will serve as a hub for campaign stories, character profiles, and game rules, featuring a premium "Gothic Fantasy" aesthetic with dynamic theming for different campaigns.

 ## Core Features